SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 > Note: Make sure any local changes have been reverted before deployment.

-You have now successfully deployed the application to the provider subaccount and you're ready to [provision tenants of the multi-tenant application to customers and connect with SAP S/4HANA Cloud](./34b-Multi-Tenancy-Provisioning-Connect-S4HC.md).
+You have now successfully deployed the application to the provider subaccount and you're ready to [provision tenants of the multi-tenant application to customers and connect with SAP S/4HANA Cloud Public Edition](./34b-Multi-Tenancy-Provisioning-Connect-S4HC.md).